lucasfs1007/TP2/README.md

 Goodliffe, P. (2006).
 Code craft : The practice of writing excellent code.
 No Starch Press, Incorporated.

 Fowler M, Beck K. Refactoring : Improving the Design of Existing Code.
 Addison-Wesley; 2019.

+BROPHY, P. The library in the twenty-first century.
+London: Facet, 2007.

+‌